Nalikeoz/Group-Screenshare/README.md

 # Screen-Share-Stream
-The program allows you to share your screen to multiple users at a time, while all data (screenshots) are encrypted with AES encryption.
+The program allows you sharing your screen to multiple users at a time, while all data (screenshots) are encrypted with AES encryption.
 In Addition, every client can change his display resolution and still enjoy a good looking image.